mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 - *edited node*: the (root) node that the editor component was created for
 - *cell*: the MPS editor consists of cells which themselves can contain other cells or UI elements like texts or buttons.
 - *root cell*: the topmost cell of the editor component
 - *big cell*: a cell is big if it's the top-most cell available in the editor for an associated node.
-Example: in the plus expression [left + right] the surrounding collection would be the big cell for the plus expression node.
+Example: in the plus expression[left + right] the surrounding collection would be the big cell for the plus expression node.

 A few terms are also common in typography or are encountered in web development.

 - *padding-left/right/top/bottom*: a floating point number, which specifies the padding of a text cell, that's how much space is between the cell's text and cell's left and right sides, respectively.
 - *inset*: size of the elements' borders.
-It specifies the space that an element must leave at each of its edges.
+It specifies the space that an element must leave at its edges.
 In some editor cells, it corresponds to the so-called padding of the editor cell.
 - *baseline*: the line upon which most letters sit ([other explanation](https://fonts.google.com/knowledge/glossary/baseline)).
 - *ascent*: the recommended distance above the baseline for a single spaced text ([other explanation](https://fonts.google.com/knowledge/glossary/ascenders_descenders)).
 - *descent*: the recommended distance below the baseline for a single spaced text ([other explanation](https://fonts.google.com/knowledge/glossary/ascenders_descenders)).